 The cheetah is widely known as the planet’s fastest land animal, but unknown to many, it is also Africa’s most threatened big cat.
 Today, there are estimated to be only 7,100 cheetahs left in the wild.

 There are estimated to be only 7,100 cheetahs left in the wild, and their future remains uncertain across their range.
 Extinct in 25 countries and possibly extinct in a further 13 countries, cheetahs have vanished from approximately 91 percent of their historic range.
 They are extinct in Asia apart from a single, isolated population of perhaps 50 individuals in central Iran.

 Cheetahs are listed as "Vulnerable" by the International Union for the Conservation of Nature (IUCN) Red List of Threatened Species, but after a recent study revealed significant population declines, scientists are calling for cheetahs to be uplisted to "Endangered."
 In North Africa and Asia, they are considered "Critically Endangered."

 The species is threatened by conflict with local people, the illegal wildlife trade, legal sport hunting, and loss of prey due to overhunting by people and agricultural land developments.

 "I think my favorite fact about the cheetah is probably the calculation that showed that a legless cheetah could reach a speed of 15 kmh [9 mph] merely by ‘caterpillaring’- bunching and uncoiling its incredibly flexible spine.
-That’s about three times as fast as the typical walking speed of a human." - Dr. Luke Hunter, President, Panthera
+That’s about three times as fast as the typical walking speed of a human." - Dr. Luke Hunter, Chief Conservation Officer, Panthera

 Cheetahs have been extirpated from 91% of their historic range due to threats including human-cheetah conflict.